salvois/DiscriminatedOnions/README.md

 public readonly record struct OrderId(int Value);
 ```

-This library provides no features to create such types, because the built-in feature of the language can be leveraged, but I encourage to try this technique to, again, let the compiler stop you when you try to shoot yourself.
+This library provides no features to create such types, because the built-in feature of the language can be leveraged, but I encourage to try this technique to let the compiler stop you when you try to shoot yourself.
 A properly modeled domain can dramatically reduce nasty bugs caused by the so called "primitive obsession".

 ## Unit type